Connecting Rod Set - Rebuilt

 Not all rebuilt connecting rods are created equal!
 If you find some online that seem too cheap, that is because they are cheap, and not in a good way.
 And, of all the places in your Vanagon to cut corners, connecting rod quality is not one!

-The most critical clearance in an piston engine is at the top (“small end”) of the connecting rod, between the wrist pin bushing and the wrist pin on the piston.
+The most critical clearance in a piston engine is at the top (small end) of the connecting rod, between the wrist pin bushing and the wrist pin on the piston.
 We are talking 10ths of an inch one way or the other that can make the difference between a rod that will last and be quiet, and one that will clack, clack, clack until the cows come home (if you are lucky) or one that will just simply fall apart.
 Getting this dimension spot-on is not trivial, or cheap.

-The second most critical clearance in a piston engine is at the other (“large”) end of the rod where it connects to the crankshaft rod journal which can vary slightly from one crankshaft to the next.
+The second most critical clearance in a piston engine is at the other (large) end of the rod where it connects to the crankshaft rod journal which can vary slightly from one crankshaft to the next.
 The best way to get this dimension right is to have the crankshaft on hand that the rod is to be installed on, and size the rod for a perfect fit.
 That is the way we do it on all the engines we build.
 When you buy a set of rods from GoWesty, the large end will be sized exactly at the mid-specification.
 So, assuming your crank journal is within specification, the rod to journal clearance will be within specification.
-We highly recommend using Plastigage to double check, and this is actually just normal engine building procedure.
+We highly recommend using Plastigage to double-check, and this is actually just a normal engine-building procedure.